SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Smoothed Particle Hydrodynamics Solver

 \section{Smoothed Particle Hydrodynamics Solver}

 Having discussed the mechanism used by \swift to perform loops over neighbouring particles, we now turn to the specific forms of the equations for hydrodynamics evolved in the code.

 Smoothed particle hydrodynamics \citep[SPH;][]{Lucy1977, Monaghan1977} has been prized for its adaptivity, simplicity, and Lagrangian nature.
 This makes it a natural fit for simulations of galaxy formation, with these simulations needing to capture huge dynamic ranges in density (over 4 orders of magnitude even for previous-generation simulations), and where the coupling to gravity solvers is crucial.
+Future releases of \swift will also offer more modern hydrodynamics solver options (see \S \ref{ssec:future}).